 Even experienced players often don’t know what Netrake is, nor how it is calculated

-The topic of Netrake comes up often and causes confusion among some online poker players.
+The topic of Netrake(NGR) comes up often and causes confusion among some online poker players.
 Since we are asked about it regularly at YPD, here is an article explaining everything you need to know about Netrake.

 How is Netrake calculated?

 The calculation of the Netrake is actually quite simple.
 You take the generated rake and subtract whatever costs there are from it.
-However, there are minor differences depending on the provider, as there are certain costs that some poker rooms do not deduct and pay for themselves, while others deduct everything.
+However, there are minor differences depending on the poker room, as there are certain costs that some poker rooms do not deduct and pay for themselves, while others deduct everything.

 For easier understanding, we would like to illustrate the calculation using the example with GGPoker/Natural8:

-Rake (After deducting PVI) – Fish Buffet/Platinum Weekly Status(Rakeback) – Welcome Bonus – Transaction Fees – Tournament Overlay(MTT) – MTT Tickets won- Tax(Depending on country) = Netrake (The affiliate is paid from this and we also use this value for our GG rake race) * GG network promotions such as the daily rake races or jackpots have no influence on a player’s net rake*
+Rake (After deducting PVI) – Fish Buffet/Platinum Weekly Status(Rakeback) – Welcome Bonus – Transaction Fees – Tournament Overlay(MTT) – MTT Tickets won – Tax(Depending on country) = Netrake(NGR) The affiliate is paid based on this amount and we also use this value for our internal promotions and VIP System.

-Rake – Weekly Rakeback – Welcome Bonus – Transaction Fees – All Promotions – Tax (Depending on the country) = Netrake (The affiliate is paid from this)
+Rake – Rakeback – Welcome Bonus – Transaction Fees – All Promotions – Tax (Depending on the country) Netrake(NGR) The affiliate is paid based on this amount and we also use this value for our internal promotions and VIP System.

 Online poker rooms are also different when it comes to fees.
-Those operators who have a more reasonable approach take 2.5% for each transaction via Skrill/Neteller, while with others it might be between 4% and 7%.
+Those operators who have a more reasonable approach take 1- 2.5% for each transaction via Skrill/Neteller, while with others it might be between 4% and 7%.
 Regarding this topic, we recently featured an article about the hidden costs that an affiliate has to pay.

-Some might think that an affiliate earns enormous fees because players can generate a lot of rake.
+Some might think that an affiliate earns enormous amounts because players can generate a lot of rake.
 However, this isn’t at all the reality given what is deducted, and that the affiliate receives only a share of the Netrake.

-If Netrake is negative there’s a negative impact on the affiliate
+If Netrake is negative, there’s a negative impact on the affiliate

 Importantly, if the cost and Rakeback are higher than the rake generated, then Netrake is negative.
 In this case, an affiliate has to pay the same amount as if Netrake were positive.

-A simple example: Let’s say the affiliate gets 30% of a player’s $100 Netrake – the affiliate will receive $30 commission.
-However, if the Netrake is minus $100, the affiliate pays $30!
+A simple example: Let’s say the affiliate gets 30% of a player’s $100 Netrake.
+The affiliate will receive $30 commission.
+However, if the Netrake is minus $100, the affiliate pays $30 and it will be automatically deducted.
+Thats why affiliate promotions, especially at YourPokerDream but also at other affiliates are usualyl based on the generated Netrake(NGR) of a player.

 The more Rakeback a player receives from the poker room through the usual VIP system and promotions, the smaller the profit margin for the affiliate.
 Even if a promotion is based on a player’s Netrake, the affiliate would not have to pay out anything to the player, but would still make a loss.